-Recent reports regarding the Surrey-Langley SkyTrain look promising for inventors and commuters, as the project is reported to be moving “quickly” and “on schedule.”
+Recent reports regarding the Surrey-Langley SkyTrain look promising for residents in lower mainland BC and commuters, as the project is reported to be moving "quickly" and "on schedule."
 The timeline for this project has been a source of inquiry for the city since its inception, with many wondering how long it would actually take for the SkyTrain project to actually get underway and move towards completion.

 However, the most recent report to the Surrey Council from the engineering department responsible for the project says that the project is moving forward quickly and promptly.
 This is partly due to the experience that the department gained through the construction of the Evergreen Skytrain, which provided valuable problem-solving and firsthand experience that is now being utilized in the Surrey-Langley SkyTrain project.

 TransLink, the company behind the initial SkyTrain proposal, has already secured a qualified engineering team that is setting up the design requirements for the proposed SkyTrain track.
 This proposal includes the number of stations, the proposed location of stations, and the current proposal for guideway placement.
 This project is expected to begin construction in 2021 and the beginning of the service is expected to begin in 2025.
 This is, of course, assuming that the proposal is approved by the government in a prompt manner and that the TransLink requests for necessary qualifications and other procurement methods are approved within the scheduled time.
 For those unfamiliar with the SkyTrain project, it will be beneficial to cover some of the advantages that adding a SkyTrain to the Surrey-Langley route will bring to the region.

 Surrey-Langley SkyTrain Information